notabucketofspam/ESP8089-SPI/README.md

 ESP8266; in fact, this is what the eagle\_fw\#.h files are.

-Upon boot of the host device, the ESP chip is power cycled using the CH\_PD pin \(held low\) and subsequently set to load code over SPI via the MTDO pin
+Upon boot of the host device, the ESP chip is power cycled using the CH\_PD pin \(held low\) and subsequently set to load code over SPI via GPIO15
 \(held high\).
 During this time, GPIO0 must be held high and GPIO2 must be held low to select the correct boot mode.